spine-tools/SpinePeriods.jl/README.md

 ## Usage

-Assuming you have a working SpineOpt database, do the following:
+Assuming you have a working SpineOpt database:

 1. Load the SpineOpt periods template from `src/representative_periods_template.json` into your SpineOpt database.